NogoApps/workflow/README.md

 - To do: Here we have all the approved tasks(issues) to do with descriptions, labels, assigns and milestone.
 - Doing(testing): Here shows what is in progress.
 - Review(testing): Here analyze the code when receive a pull request.
-- Done: The task is finished.
+- Done: The task is finished and every friday this column needs to be clean and the issues closed.

 # Version control